ZalinaMag/cryptocurrency-exchange-rate-parsing-app/README.md

-## Project for Cryptocurrency Price Monitoring and Email Notifications written in Python & Dockerfile
+## App for Cryptocurrency Price Monitoring and Email Notifications written in Python & Dockerfile
 This is headless backend application that continuously monitors price changes and reacts in near real-time in a resource-efficient, asynchronous manner.

 ### Features